BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Matching eROSITA to the BLAZE catalog

-For the 1273 sources with more than 50\,counts detected in the 0.2--2.3\,keV band, we also perform a more detailed spectral analysis, again using an absorbed power law.
-For these, we dynamically rebin each spectrum following \citet{kaastra:2016}, while requiring that each bin contains at least one count, leave the photon index free, and fix $N_\mathrm{H}$ to the 21\,cm value from the \citet{hi4picollaboration:2016}.
+For the 1273 sources with more than 50\,counts detected in the 0.2--2.3\,keV band, we also performed a more detailed spectral analysis, again using an absorbed power law.
+For these, we dynamically rebined each spectrum following \citet{kaastra:2016}, while requiring that each bin contained at least one count, left the photon index free, and fixed $N_\mathrm{H}$ to the 21\,cm value from the \citet{hi4picollaboration:2016}.
 Spectral minimization is based on Cash statistics \citep{cash:1979,kaastra:2017}.
 Figure~\ref{fig:comp_specs} shows the spectra of three blazars with our best fit model.
 The fluxes derived from the fixed photon index power law fits, those determined during the spectral fits, and the ones reported by \citet{merloni:2024} are all similar within $\sim$18\%.
 For high fluxes \citep[ ${\ge}F_{\mathrm{X},\,0.2-2.3\,\mathrm{keV}} \sim 10^{-11}\,\mathrm{erg}\,\mathrm{cm}^{-2}\,\mathrm{s}^{-1}$;][]{merloni:2024} \textit{eROSITA} spectra are influenced by pileup \citep[see, e.g.,][]{konig:2022}; we proceeded to check for pile-up in these sources.
-Using \texttt{SIXTE} to simulate blazar-like spectra within different flux ranges (also above the flux limit reported by \citealp{merloni:2024}) we find that our spectra are not significantly affected by pileup, with a maximum pileup fraction of 1.79\% for the brightest source.
+Using \texttt{SIXTE} to simulate blazar-like spectra within different flux ranges (also above the flux limit reported by \citealp{merloni:2024}) we found that our spectra are not significantly affected by pileup, with a maximum pileup fraction of 1.79\% for the brightest source.